 One of his favourite places to sleep was curled up on my grandmother’s head while she was in bed either fast asleep or reading one of her history tomes about the First World War, the Second World War, Hitler’s biography, or To Kill a Mockingbird.

 While sitting on your knee, Mr Fluff would dribble profusely the more he purred (which he also did in abundance).
-Such was his tendency to dribble that he would often be asked “Are you sure you weren’t a dog in your past life?”
+Such was his tendency to dribble that he would often be asked the question, “Are you sure you weren’t a dog in your past life?”

 From this description, you’d think that he was simply a soft, cuddly house cat, which he certainly was, there is no doubt about that.
 But Mr Fluff had another side to him.
 Staying at my father’s house during my childhood and early teenage years was punctuated with feelings of dread going to sleep at night and apprehension in the morning.
 As I was usually the first to wake up, I was also usually the first to go downstairs and it was always with a deep sense of trepidation.
 The sitting room was beside the stairs and led out to the kitchen, which had a back door with a cat flap.
 Opening the door to the sitting room every morning was always accompanied either with a deep intake of breath or a sigh of relief.

-As the house was beside a river, there was a lot of water rats living in the vicinity.
+As the house was beside a river, there were a lot of water rats living in the vicinity.
 Well, quite a lot.
 There was also a big oak tree where dozens of crows nested, and wild pigeons nested nearby as well.
 Mr Fluff as it happened, was a very skilled hunter.
 His favourite victims were rats.
 Big ones.
 Pigeons were also popular.
 And shrews, mice, sparrows, robins, butterflies, swallows, bullfinches, and pretty much anything else with wings or a bald tail.

 I recall waking up early one morning to the sound of a scuffle down in the sitting room.
 I tensed, listening hard.
 The sounds continued and I lay there stiff as a board, knowing what was taking place.
 I waited much longer than I normally would have, hoping that my grandmother or my father would wake up and deal with it.
 Alas, my bladder was full and the bathroom was downstairs by the kitchen.
 I gazed longingly at the window, then spotted the pub owner across the road sweeping leaves away from the outdoor tables.
 Bladder fit to burst, there was nothing to it but to go downstairs.